 CCDC 2-2020 Stipulated Price Contract became available in December 2020, after a number of years undergoing revision.
-The document includes a number of significant changes from the 2008 version, as well as some articles that have not changed from the previous version and continue to be of concern to Architects and Licensed Technologists, OAA.
+The document includes a number of significant changes from the 2008 version, as well as some articles that have not changed from the previous version and continue to be of concern to OAA Certificate of Practice holders.

-Practices must familiarize themselves with the changes in content and procedures by means of a thorough review of CCDC 2-2020 Stipulated Price Contract, CCDC Master Specification for Division 01 'General Requirements', CCDC 41-2020 CCDC Insurance Requirements, and the contents of this Practice Tip (PT) and the Ontario Association of Architects (OAA) Recommended Supplementary Conditions for the Stipulated Price Contract - CCDC 2-2020.
-(Refer to links provided under "References" section of this PT.)
+Practices must familiarize themselves with the changes in content and procedures by means of a thorough review of: CCDC 2-2020 Stipulated Price Contract, CCDC Master Specification for Division 01 'General Requirements', CCDC 41-2020 CCDC Insurance Requirements, and the contents of this Practice Tip (PT) and the Ontario Association of Architects (OAA) Recommended Supplementary Conditions for the Stipulated Price Contract - CCDC 2-2020 (refer to the links provided under the "References" section of this PT).